pharo-project/pharo-potentialEnhancementLogs/Spec.md

 We should remove aboutText but this is a nice example of bad use of nil as initial value holder value.

+# rethinking default
-Another example that can be fixed:
+Another example that could be fixed but require some thought is

 initialize
 	super initialize.